The Joy of Mirror Making

 Keep in mind that silicon carbide leaves pits about three times deeper than aluminum oxide.

-Using more grit sizes is largely an exercise in wasting time.
+Using more grit sizes wastes time.
 The difference in grit size between 400 and 500 grit is very little.
 Simply grinding a tad longer with 500 grit means avoiding 400 grit completely.
 Also, professional quality grits are better sized, meaning that the percentage of abnormally large and small particles is very small.
 Cheaper grits have a higher percentage of extra large and extra small particles.
 The anomalously large particles make the grit act like a coarser grit and the anomalously smaller particles slow down the grinding action.
 The cleanup time between grits is significant.
 Everything must be cleaned and cleaned again.
 Favor fewer cleanup changeovers between grits.

 Keep in mind that the way that silicon carbide attacks glass.
 The sharp pointed edges of the silicon carbide particles chip away the glass as they are caught, tumbling between mirror and tool.
 The glass sustains fracture damage up to a depth of three times the grit size.